oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    canonical form before computing a digest.
 Both the issuer and the verifier must use the same canonicalization algorithm to arrive at the same byte string for computing a digest.
-2. Source string encoding: Instead of transferring data in JSON format that may introduce variations, the serialized data that is used as the digest input is transferred from the issuer to the verifier.
-This means that the verifier can easily check the digest over the byte string before deserializing the data.
+2. Source string encoding: Instead of transferring data in a format that may introduce variations, a representation of the data is serialized.
+   This representation is then used as the digest input at the verifier, but also transferred to the verifier and used for the same digest calculcation there.
+This means that the verifier can easily check the digest over the byte string before finally deserializing and accessing the data.

 Mixed approaches are conceivable, i.e., transferring both the original JSON data plus a string suitable for computing a digest, but such approaches can easily lead to undetected inconsistencies resulting in time-of-check-time-of-use type security vulnerabilities.

 In this specification, the source string encoding approach is used, as it allows for simple and reliable interoperability without the requirement for a canonicalization library.
-To encode the source string, JSON itself is used.
-This approach means that SD-JWTs can be implemented purely based on widely available JSON encoding and decoding libraries without the need for a custom data format for encoding data.
+To encode the source string, any serialization format that supports the necessary data types could be used in theory, like protobuf, msgpack, or pickle.
+In this specification, JSON is used, as it is human-readable and used in JWTs as well.
+This approach means that SD-JWTs can be implemented purely based on widely available JWT and JSON encoding and decoding libraries.

 To produce a source string to compute a digest, the data is put into a JSON object together with the salt value, like so (non-normative example, see